Overseas bridging finance – Full guide, costs & rates

 Banks and lenders usually offer bridging finance for a period of as short as two weeks or a maximum of 18 months.
 They are commonly used by those who wish to purchase a new home or a piece of industrial or commercial property but do not have ready funds for the transaction to take place.

 Bridging finance calls for a clear exit strategy as an assurance to the lender that it will be paid off at the end of the stipulated period.
-These funds for payment usually come from the proceeds of one’s old house or the rent collected from refurbished property let out to commercial clients.
+These funds for payment usually come from the proceeds of one’s old house or the rent collected from a refurbishment, sometimes funded from refurbishment loans from commercial clients.

-Overseas bridging finance to purchase property works on a similar principle: it is a short-term funding solution for buying property overseas, regardless of whether it’s for a holiday home, a timeshare, or an offshore investment or expansion option for a corporate entity.
+Overseas bridging finance to purchase property works on a similar principle: it is a short-term funding solution for buying property overseas, regardless of whether it’s for a holiday home, a timeshare, auction finance loan or an offshore investment or expansion option for a corporate entity.
+Usually, international transactions are typically unregulated bridging but there are still many cases that are regulated.

-- Overseas bridging loans gives you time to sell an existing property in the UK.
+- Overseas bridging loans give you time to sell an existing property in the UK.
 You can settle the remaining balance on an overseas property purchase or arrange for more traditional finance;

 - It enables you to make prudent – and quick – decisions regarding overseas properties that are going fast.
 You can expect loans released within 24 hours; and